dotslashbit/comic-web-app/README.md

-# Awesome React App Documentation
+# Comic Generator Web App Documentation

 ## Overview

-The Awesome React App is a web application designed to facilitate the process of generating images based on user-provided prompts.
+The Comic Generator Web App is a web application designed to facilitate the process of generating 10 comic panels based on user-provided prompts.
 Users can enter prompts, navigate through a series of steps, and ultimately receive a collection of resulting images.

 ## Features